Draper University

-Draper University, also known as Draper University of Heroes is a private, for-profit school located in San Mateo, California.
-Draper University partnered with Arizona State University (ASU) in 2013 to offer students 15 course credits for a sixteen-week semester program.
+Draper University, also known as Draper University of Heroes, is a private, for-profit school located in San Mateo, California, United States.
+Founded by venture capitalist Tim Draper in 2012, Draper University partnered with Arizona State University (ASU) in 2013 to offer students 15 course credits for a sixteen-week semester program.
 Prior to the partnership with ASU, the school was unaccredited.

 History

 In 2011, venture capitalist Tim Draper purchased the Hotel Benjamin Franklin building in San Mateo, California.
 Draper University was established in 2012 by Tim Draper, who is also the co-founder of Draper Fisher Jurvetson (DFJ).
 The school's first session had 40 students.
 Since then the school has grown to offer Fall, Spring and Summer programs for both students as well as executive education for CEO's and governmental officials.

 In April 2015, a reality program called Startup U featured Draper University's seven-week program in a 10-episode series.
 The show included Miss USA 2013, Erin Brady, who joined the series to help develop and find investors for her company, Romeo in a Box.

 Draper University formed a partnership with Arizona State University and Global Silicon Valley in May 2016 to launch an entrepreneurial program combining Draper's innovations in education with ASU's curriculum and large student body.
 Dubbed the ASU Draper GSV Accelerator, the program includes the Draper University entrepreneurial boot camp with a network of scholars.
 Six scholarships were given to ASU students to attend the program in 2015.
 Since then, Draper University has launched a new partnership, teaming up with ASU to offer 15 college credits and a certificate of entrepreneurship for the Fall 2017 program.